publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch51/m__us_usc_t7_s2014.md

                 (i)  __In general__  __.—__

-                Except as provided in clause (ii), for the purposes of subsection (e) of this section, a State agency may elect to disregard until the next recertification of eligibility under [section 2020(e)(4) of this title][/us/usc/t7/s2020/e/4] 1 or more types of changes in the circumstances of a household that affect the amount of deductions the household may claim under subsection (e) of this section.
+                Except as provided in clause (ii), for the purposes of subsection (e), a State agency may elect to disregard until the next recertification of eligibility under [section 2020(e)(4) of this title][/us/usc/t7/s2020/e/4] 1 or more types of changes in the circumstances of a household that affect the amount of deductions the household may claim under subsection (e).

                 (ii)  __Changes that may not be disregarded__  __.—__